 Andrew Ladd may be the key to that, for if he were to return to his usual rate of scoring, it would be a major boost to the team, completely flipping his current, near useless performances, into being a viable option and a scoring threat.

-What do you think to Andrew Ladd’s performances so far this season?
+What do you think of Andrew Ladd’s performances so far this season?
 Let us know in the comments section below.